gjpelletier/stepAIC/README.md

 ### Stacking

-The **stacking** function in the stepAIC module provides output of regression models and summary statistics using the sklearn StackingRegressor function for ensemble modeling with any combination of sklearn base regressors which can be turned 'on' or 'off' with the following optional keyword arguments:
+The **stacking** function in the stepAIC module provides output of a fitted regression model and summary statistics using the sklearn StackingRegressor function for ensemble modeling with any combination of sklearn base regressors which can be turned 'on' or 'off' with the following optional keyword arguments:

 - Lasso= 'on' (default) or 'off'        uses LassoCV
 - Ridge= 'on' (default) or 'off'        uses RidgeCV